thomasjjbush/blink-tech-test/readme.md

 - The provided JSON is being served by `json-server`.

 - All data is stored via redux (ui binding via react-redux).
 I am sending POST/PATCH requests when a user sends/edits a message, however all actions are optimistic so the store doesn't rely on the responses.
-Have implemented **Very** basic error handling, if any Request rejects I render a fatal error screen.
+Have implemented **very** basic error handling, if any Request rejects I render a fatal error screen.

 - Bundle splittng - dynamically import `messages` bundle after selecting a conversation.